SCIENTIFIC OVERSIGHT FOR PEER-REVIEWED RESEARCH IS SO BAD THAT EXPERT SAYS IT NO LONGER MATTERS

-As for Packer’s statement about the NEJM; while this was undoubtedly more true then than now, I think he’s looking at the past as we all tend to do, through the lenses of his rose colored glasses.
+As for Packer’s statement about the NEJM; while this was undoubtedly more true then than now, I think he’s looking at the past as we all tend to do; through the lenses of his rose colored glasses.
 Don’t forget that it was DR. MARCIA ANGELL, medical doctor and an editor of NEJM from 1988 to Y2K (she was Executive Editor in 1999-2000), whose blistering editorial, Is Academic Medicine for Sale? blew the lid off the scamming that had become the norm in EVIDENCE-BASED MEDICINE two decades ago, revealing that scientific oversight was a thing of the past then.

-According to a person considered a top thinker in the field of cardiology, things are so bad across the board in the research side of the medical field that nothing that comes out of it can be trusted (see previous link) --- a fact confirmed recently in a guest post by a renowned but anonymous research expert (HERE).
+According to a person considered a top thinker in the field of cardiology, things are so bad across the board in the research side of the medical field that nothing that comes out of it can be trusted (see previous link) — a fact confirmed recently in a guest post by a renowned but anonymous research expert (HERE).

 Even then, the reviews are often superficial and unhelpful.
-Some reviewers spend only a few minutes looking at the data, and make recommendations based on their fondness (or lack thereof) for the authors or for the conclusions -- rather than based on solid standards of scientific examination.
+Some reviewers spend only a few minutes looking at the data, and make recommendations based on their fondness (or lack thereof) for the authors or for the conclusions — rather than based on solid standards of scientific examination.
 Editors often feel compelled to accept the opinions of the reviewers even if they are inadequate or biased.
 Editors are reluctant to overrule the reviewers, fearing that they will refuse to review again in the future.
 The desire to keep reviewers happy means that even minor revisions are returned to them for a final blessing, thus adding months to the peer-review process.

 As is frequently the case, the comment section contained as much insight as the paper itself.
-Not only was there plenty of physicians agreeing with Packer’s perspective, there was some disagreement as well, including someone beating that old drum from the 1970’s --- that dietary cholesterol causes high blood cholesterol and subsequent hardening of the arteries --- something that all but the most staunch adherents of ye olde tyme dietary theology abandoned years ago --- or at least should have (HERE).
+Not only were there plenty of physicians agreeing with Packer’s perspective, there was some disagreement as well, including someone beating that old drum from the 1970’s — that dietary cholesterol causes high blood cholesterol and subsequent hardening of the arteries — something that all but the most staunch adherents of ye olde tyme dietary theology abandoned years ago — or at least should have (HERE).